If you have received a ratings decision letter from the VA that you disagree with, you may be wondering, “How do I appeal?”

 This article explains what the VA claims intake center (otherwise known as the VA Evidence Intake Center) is and how it works.

-The VA Evidence Intake Center is a place in Janesville, Wisconsin, which handles millions of pieces of mail every day.
+The VA Evidence Intake Center is located in Janesville, Wisconsin.
+The facility handles millions of pieces of mail every day.
 They are responsible for scanning and uploading your appeal evidence into their system and sending it to the VA regional office where your claims file (C-file) is stored.
 They accept evidence for any appeal, which is now considered a decision review request.

-To file a decision review request supplemental claim with new and additional evidence to be considered, you can choose a few different forms, one of which is a 101-86 form.
+To file a decision review request supplemental claim with new and additional evidence to be considered, you can choose a few different forms, one of which is Form 101-86.
 Whichever form you decide to use, the intention is that you disagree with a decision letter that you received.

 There are 3 different methods you can use to submit forms to the Evidence Intake Center.